Kamran-Afzali/Kamran-Afzali.github.io/_posts/digital_health_training.md

 The landscape of digital health training encompasses a broad spectrum of courses and programs tailored to both undergraduate and postgraduate levels.
 These offerings exhibit a diverse array of approaches, falling into two primary categories: basic courses and advanced programs.

-Basic Courses:
+##### Fundamental Courses:

-Basic courses are designed as integral components of the curriculum for healthcare professionals, particularly those in medicine and nursing.
+Fundamental courses are designed as integral components of the curriculum for healthcare professionals, particularly those in medicine and nursing.
 These courses are structured to blend both face-to-face and online learning modalities, equipping healthcare practitioners with the knowledge and skills required to seamlessly integrate and manage IT within their healthcare practices.

 For example, Sheffield Hallam University in the UK offers the Systems of eCare program, which was initiated in 2009 and has been incorporated into the student curriculum as a Faculty of Health elective.
 This program is spread over three years of undergraduate training and comprises six modules, ensuring that students are well-versed in the integration of IT in healthcare.

 Similarly, the University of Sydney in Australia provides a semester-long (6-credit) course titled "eHealth for Health Professionals," catering to students within the Faculties of Health.
 This course equips students with the necessary digital health knowledge and skills, allowing them to navigate the evolving healthcare landscape.

-Advanced Programs:
+##### Advanced Programs:

-2. Advanced programs in health informatics are typically offered at the Master's level.
+Advanced programs in health informatics are typically offered at the Master's level.
 These programs can be categorized as professional or research-oriented, with the former often leading to the attainment of an MHI (Master in Health Informatics), and the latter sometimes integrated into research-intensive programs like an MSc option in Health Services Research at institutions such as the University of Toronto.

 Professional-level health informatics programs are structured without a research thesis, emphasizing practical and applied knowledge in the field.
 Graduates of these programs are equipped to take on various roles in healthcare informatics.